whowechina/diva_pico/README.md

 * For the new build, hold the BOOTSEL button while connect the USB to a PC, there will be a disk named "RPI-RP2" showed up.
 Drag the UF2 firmware binary file into it.
 That's it.
 There's a small hole at the bottom side of the Diva Pico, it is facing right to the BOOTSEL button.
 * It has a command line to do configuration.
 You can use this Web Serial Terminal to connect to the USB serial port of the Diva Pico.
 (Note: "?" is for help)
   https://googlechromelabs.github.io/serial-terminal/
+* You can switch key mapping presets using either of the following methods:
+  * Hold Triangle, Square, or Cross (just one button) while plugging in the USB cable for Nintendo Switch, Steam, and Arcade, respectively.
+  * Use the `keymap` command in the command line interface.

 ## CAD Source File